APPEAL PROCESS

 Why you may wish to contest the result of a quiz

-by question setters.
-Occasionally a team will provide an answer which is correct, but is not the
+question setters.
+Occasionally a team will provide an answer which is correct, but is not the answer on the

-answer on the question paper.
-This does not necessarily mean the answer on the question paper is
+question paper.
+This does not necessarily mean the answer on the question paper is wrong: a question

 How to contest the result of a quiz